dujanhung/evtsbx-api-doc/lua/es_Player.md

 detect player's "crouch" button state.

 >[!TIP]
->this one is used for player crouch sensor, and access to a crouch-bonus button.
+>this one is used for player crouch sensor, and access to a "crouch-bonus" button.